When Liadan Hynes' marriage fell apart she had to work on adjusting to the new reality.

-I listened last week to a parenting podcast, which is not something I normally tend to do (unless it is Mother of Pod).
+I listened last week to a parenting podcast, which is not something I normally tend to do.
 This one caught my eye because it was described as advising on how to parent after separation and divorce.
 It was a conversation between the host (not separated) and a psychotherapist (who never mentioned personal experience of being separated but has counselled many clients who are).

 They discussed how parents handle divorce as it relates to their children, the pitfalls and problems, and I went from interested, to slightly raging, to talking myself down (don’t be that person who gets on a high horse about something they’ve read/heard online and then fires off an angry message), to thinking what the hell would you think if you were just freshly separated and listening to this.